primary-theme/obsidian/README.md

 Thus, 3 personal problems solved through this theme.
 I really enjoyed making this.
 I hope it'll give you joy too.

-I'm planning update it as best as I can and create more themes hopefully with a different design.
+I'm planning to update it as best as I can and create more themes hopefully with a different design.

 If you've read all the way down here, well, what the heck.
 Thank you for listening to my TED talk.
 Please go back to writing your notes or whatever was more important than my rambles.
 Hahaha!